We’ve all had brainstorms that didn’t work out.

 The league deflated after one championship game and about a year of TV programming.

 A new XFL launched in 2020, with such teams as the Seattle Dragons, St. Louis Battlehawks and Tampa Bay Vipers.
-But in March of last year, it had to cancel the remaining games as the COVID-19 pandemic began to spread.
-In April, it suspended operations, let players go and filed for bankruptcy.
+But then it had to cancel the remaining games of the season as the COVID-19 pandemic began to spread.
+In April 2020, it filed for bankruptcy protection.